 Special equipment: Cupcake corer

-For the cake batter: Preheat the oven to 350 degrees F. Line two 12-cup muffin pans with cupcake liners.
+For the batter: Preheat the oven to 350 degrees F. Line two 12-cup muffin pans with cupcake liners.

 This recipe was created by a contestant during a cooking competition.
 It has not been tested for home use.